-Like all Blue Cross & Blue Shield plans throughout the country, We participate in a program called "BlueCard."
-This program lets you get Covered Services at the In-Network cost-share when you are using the Guest Membership Program and need health care as long as you use a BlueCard Provider.
-All you have to do is show your Health Benefit ID Card to a participating Blue Cross & Blue Shield Provider, and they will send your claims to Us.
+Like all Blue Cross & Blue Shield plans throughout the country, We participate in a program called "BlueCard" to identify which providers are In-Network.
+BlueCard Providers are considered In-Network only when used with the Guest Membership Program.
+When you are using the Guest Membership Program, all you have to do is show your GUEST Benefit ID Card to a participating Blue Cross & Blue Shield Provider, and they will send your claims to Us.

 To find the nearest contracted Provider, you can visit the BlueCard Doctor and Hospital Finder website (www.BCBS.com) or call the Member Services number on the back of your Health Benefit ID Card.
+The Contracted providers are only covered when used through the Guest Membership Program or for Emergency or urgent care services.

 You can also access Doctors and Hospitals outside of the U.S. for Emergency services.
-The BlueCard program is recognized in more than 200 countries throughout the world.
+The BlueCard program is recognized in more than 200 countries throughout the world for Emergency care.

-Note: If you do not use an In-Network Provider you are only covered for Emergency and urgent services.
+Note: If you do not use the Guest Membership Program and an In-Network Provider you are only covered for Emergency and urgent services.